-- Solid-liquid separation of particulate suspensions
+- solid-liquid separation of particulate suspensions

-- Chemical removal from contaminated water supplies
+- chemical removal from contaminated water supplies

-- Water and wastewater treatment sludge handling
+- water and wastewater treatment sludge handling

-- Modelling centralised-decentralised systems and their interactions
+- modelling centralised-decentralised systems and their interactions

-- Demand forecasting, water–energy–greenhouse gas nexus
+- demand forecasting, water–energy–greenhouse gas nexus

-- Contaminant, transport and remediation
+- contaminant, transport and remediation

-- Stream water quality modelling
+- stream water quality modelling

-Dr Anthony Strickland
+Dr Anthony Stickland

 Solid–liquid separation, suspension rheology

-Dr Meenakshi Arora
+Associate Professor Meenakshi Arora

-- Case study: (Professor Peter Scales) Sludge stacking speeds sewage treatment
+Sludge stacking speeds sewage treatment

-- Case study: (Dr Meenakshi Arora) Infiltration understanding improves urban stormwater management
+Infiltration understanding improves urban stormwater management